Skip to content

 • /ftbteambases purge cancel <archive-id> - unschedule a specific pending base purge

 Bases scheduled for purge will be permanently deleted on the next server restart.
-A server backup system is recommended if you use this!
+A separate server backup system is recommended if you use this!

 Config Files